 ...
 And honestly, when you think about it, why wouldn't a real

-to leave an enduring legacy to the literary world: no doubt writers who
+leave an enduring legacy to literature: no doubt writers who are vain

 necessarily vain and unmanly?

-In my opinion, for an authentic, upright kind of guy to frankly
+In my opinion, for an authentic, upright man to frankly acknowledge

-acknowledge these sorts of inner wants, far from being unmasculine, is
+these sorts of inner wants, far from being unmasculine, is actually a

-actually a big part of true manhood, and as such constitutes an
+big part of true manhood, and as such constitutes an important factor in

-important factor in assuring that guy has no chance of getting published
+assuring that guy has no chance of getting published ever.

 Tuesday